aprzn123/TheThirdCan/docs/adding_features.md

 The paths diverge here:
 ### Normal Scripts
- In the relevant file in `src/js/`, write a function that takes `third` as an argument (see `docs/third_fourth.md`, but in short `third` is a collection of utilities) and implements the functionality you need.
+ In the relevant file in `src/js/`, write a function that takes `third` as an argument (see [Third & Fourth](docs/third_fourth.md), but in short `third` is a collection of utilities) and implements the functionality you need.
 Then, at the end of the immediately-called `async` function that should already be in the file, add an `if` statement like this one:
  ```js
  const cfg = await third.GetSettings();
  if (cfg.yourFeature) {